[Kaggle Competition] Probabilistic forecasting I : Temperature

 Kaggle Competition to deal with Probabilistic Forecasting and the opportunity to check the awesome Conformal Prediction (CP) Framework.

-This story shows the approach use to achieve at the 1st place of this Kaggle Probalistic Forecasting competition hosted by Carl McBride Ellis, PhD | LinkedIn.
+This story shows the approach use to achieve at the 1st place of this first Kaggle Probalistic Forecasting competition hosted by Carl McBride Ellis, PhD | LinkedIn.

 Gentle remainder of usual Linear Regression tasks